 The property was built in 2007 to the latest building standards.
 It is

-a ‘townhouse’ style property arranged over multiple levels with stairs
+a ‘townhouse’ style property arranged over three main levels with stairs

 Dunescape is not suitable for wheelchair users or people who have

 Nearest station is Rye, 3 miles away.
 Trains serving this station have

 audio visual information displays, and accommodation for wheelchair

 users.
 Rye station has ramp access available to both platforms.